knutfineid/mln-network/README.md

-# mln-network
+# Multi layered neural network model
-Multo layered neural network for book sales
+Multi layered neural network model for book-sales depending on metadata of a book.